Miandrivazo

 - Ecolodge (standard)

 Morombe is located 250 km north of Tulear.
-The road is dusty and in bad condition, a journey of 250 kilometers takes about 22 hours.
+The road is dusty and in bad condition, making the journey of 250 kilometers about 22 hours.
 Morombe spoils those who have time to stroll.
 It is a prosperous little village, with a few spacious houses in the north and small wooden houses in the south.
-To the south, along the beach and beyond the “Baobab hotel” you can see a group of mangroves, and local tombs.
+To the south, along the beach and beyond the “Baobab hotel,” you can see a group of mangroves, and local tombs.
 The beach is beautiful in Morombe.

 - Lakana Volamena (standard)